 We don’t use the word “ultimate” lightly when we say, the time has come for the ultimate buffalo chicken experience.
 Using chicken breasts, we’ve created boneless chicken “wings,” which are stuffed with mozzarella and blue cheese, fried, and tossed in a finger-licking-good buffalo sauce before being served with your choice of ranch or blue cheese dressing.
 Talk about the perfect party food…

 Skip the deep frying mess and pull out the air fryer instead.
 With skin this crisp, your Super Bowl party people will never know the difference.

 Crispy Oven-Roasted Buffalo Wings

 Skip the deep frying mess and preheat the oven instead.
 Think you can’t achieve super crispy, crackly skin wings in the oven?
 Think again.
-The trick is tossing them with an unexpected ingredient: baking soda.
+The trick is tossing them with an unexpected ingredient: baking powder.
 (Prepare to be amazed.)
 This technique allows you to make large batches of crisp chicken wings at once, which is obviously ideal when you’re hosting a Super Bowl party or other friendly gathering.

 Crispy Grilled Buffalo Wings

 Skip the deep frying mess and go for the grill instead.
 Grilling chicken wings creates a delightfully crispy exterior and gives them added depth via delicious smoky char.
 These crisp grilled wings are delicious as is, so feel free to skip the Buffalo sauce or give them the lemon-pepper treatment instead.
 They’re the perfect snack for a Super Bowl party or other casual get together.